-Folate, also known as vitamin B9, is an essential vitamin that’s used to prevent birth defects, reduce the risk of cardiovascular disease, and protect your brain from degenerative disease.
+Folate, also known as vitamin B9, is an essential vitamin that’s used to prevent birth defects, provide mood support, reduce the risk of cardiovascular disease, and protect your brain from degenerative disease.

 Folate is so important and so difficult to get in adequate amounts in a normal diet that many foods are fortified with it, but for some people this is not enough.